Han Solo

 Han Solo (/ˈhɑːn ˈsoʊloʊ/) is a fictional character in the Star Wars franchise.
-He was introduced in the 1977 film Star Wars, (Note: Later retitled Star Wars: Episode IV—A New Hope) and later appeared in The Empire Strikes Back (1980), Return of the Jedi (1983), The Force Awakens (2015), and The Rise of Skywalker (2019), portrayed by Harrison Ford in all five films.
+He first appeared in the original Star Wars film (1977) (Note: Originally titled Star Wars, the film was later retitled Star Wars: Episode IV—A New Hope.) and its novelization (1976).
+He later appeared in the films The Empire Strikes Back (1980), Return of the Jedi (1983), The Force Awakens (2015), and The Rise of Skywalker (2019); he is portrayed by Harrison Ford in all five of these films.
 In Solo: A Star Wars Story (2018), a younger version of the character is played by Alden Ehrenreich.
-In the animated web series Forces of Destiny (2017–2018), Solo is voiced by A.J.
-LoCascio and Kiff VandenHeuvel.
+In the animated web series Forces of Destiny (2017–2018), Solo is voiced by A. J. LoCascio and Kiff VandenHeuvel.
 Ford was nominated for the Saturn Award for Best Actor for his portrayal of Solo in Star Wars, and won the award for his performance in The Force Awakens.

 In the original trilogy, Solo and his Wookiee friend Chewbacca are smugglers who are hired to transport Obi-Wan Kenobi and Luke Skywalker to Alderaan so they can deliver stolen plans for the Death Star.
-Solo eventually joins the Rebel Alliance in its struggle against the Galactic Empire, and falls in love with Princess Leia.
-In the sequel trilogy, Solo joins forces with Leia, the scavenger Rey and the former stormtrooper Finn in a campaign against the First Order, led by his son, Kylo Ren, who eventually kills him.
+Solo eventually joins the Rebel Alliance in its struggle against the Galactic Empire and falls in love with Princess Leia.
+In the sequel trilogy, Solo joins forces with Leia, the scavenger Rey and the former stormtrooper Finn in a campaign against the First Order.
+Solo's son, Kylo Ren, is a leader in the First Order and eventually kills Solo.

 Solo was chosen as the 14th greatest film hero by the American Film Institute, and was selected as the fourth greatest film character by Empire magazine.
 Entertainment Weekly ranked Solo as the seventh coolest hero in popular culture.